Aliases for RBPJ Gene

 GeneCards Summary for RBPJ Gene

 RBPJ (Recombination Signal Binding Protein For Immunoglobulin Kappa J Region) is a Protein Coding gene.
-Diseases associated with RBPJ include adams-oliver syndrome 3 and adams-oliver syndrome.
-Among its related pathways are Epstein-Barr virus infection and Notch signaling pathway (KEGG).
+Diseases associated with RBPJ include Adams-Oliver Syndrome 3 and Adams-Oliver Syndrome.
+Among its related pathways are ERK Signaling and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is RBPJL.

 UniProtKB/Swiss-Prot for RBPJ Gene

 Transcriptional regulator that plays a central role in Notch signaling, a signaling pathway involved in cell-cell communication that regulates a broad spectrum of cell-fate determinations.
 Acts as a transcriptional repressor when it is not associated with Notch proteins.
 When associated with some NICD product of Notch proteins (Notch intracellular domain), it acts as a transcriptional activator that activates transcription of Notch target genes.
 Probably represses or activates transcription via the recruitment of chromatin remodeling complexes containing histone deacetylase or histone acetylase proteins, respectively.
 Specifically binds to the immunoglobulin kappa-type J segment recombination signal sequence.
 Binds specifically to methylated DNA.
 Binds to the oxygen responsive element of COX4I2 and activates its transcription under hypoxia conditions (4% oxygen) (PubMed:23303788).